This is the second part in a series. Be sure to check out parts 1 and 3.

 Many of us live with mental illness because we have suffered from trauma in our lives.
 Taking away our right to defend ourselves from violence when we have already suffered from violence is counterproductive and leaves many of those who are marginalized and vulnerable defenseless in the face of present and future violence.
 Treat mental illness, aid survivors, and teach them how to defend themselves.

-Of course mental health is far from the only factor in play when it comes to gun violence in society.
-In Part 3 I will discuss more of these root causes and how to address them.
+Of course, mental health is far from the only factor in play when it comes to gun violence in society.